Minres/CoreDSL/README.md

-# XText plugins for CorerDSL
+# XText plugins for CoreDSL

 ## References